Clauric/Fishers-Iris-Dataset-Review/README.md

 <img align="center" width="734" height="411" src="https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/Irises.jpg">

 However, Kozaks and Lotaka note that there is disagreement between botanists over whether Irises have sepals and petals.
 This is due to the fact that iris sepals do not meet the definition of a sepal.
-A number of botanists argue that, at least, some irises (of which there are around 300 _(Pacific Bulb Society, 2019)_) have neither sepals or petals, but instead tepals _(Kozak & Lotocka, 2013)_.
+A number of botanists argue that, at least, some irises (of which there are around 300 _(Pacific Bulb Society, 2019)_) have neither sepals nor petals, but instead tepals _(Kozak & Lotocka, 2013)_.
 That being said, for the purposes of this review, it shall be assumed that the 3 irises in question have both sepals and petals, as per the data set.

 # 2. Analysis